detached64/GARbroSchemeDumper/README.md

 How to use
 ------

 Way 1: Clone the code and build the solution.
-Then open the build folder and double click SchemeDumper.exe.
+Then open the build folder and double click `SchemeDumper.exe`.

 Way 2: Download release and Extract.
 Then open the folder and double click SchemeDumper.exe.
-You can also update the Formats.dat in GameData folder manually, then double click SchemeDumper.exe.
+You can also update the Formats.dat in GameData folder manually, then double click `SchemeDumper.exe`.

-The result is in GameData folder, named Formats.json.
+The result is in GameData folder, named `Formats.json`.

 Why not standalone
 ------

-The Formats.dat is serialized by BinaryFormatter.
+The `Formats.dat` is serialized by BinaryFormatter(and then zlib-compressed).
 As a result, we cannot get schemes if we haven't got the structure of the object/class.
 And it's much more inconvenient and challenging to find out and rewrite all these classes.

 License
 ------